A George Carlin Political Lesson In Celebration Of His 80th Birthday

 “Now, there’s one thing you might have noticed I don’t complain about: politicians,” Carlin said.
 “Everybody complains about politicians.
 Everybody says they suck.
 Well, where do people think these politicians come from?
 They don’t fall out of the sky.
 They don’t pass through a membrane from another reality.
 They come from American parents and American families, American homes, American schools, American churches, American businesses and American universities, and they are elected by American citizens.
 This is the best we can do folks.
 This is what we have to offer.
 It’s what our system produces: Garbage in, garbage out.
 If you have selfish, ignorant citizens, you’re going to get selfish, ignorant leaders.
 Term limits ain’t going to do any good; you’re just going to end up with a brand new bunch of selfish, ignorant Americans.
 So, maybe, maybe, maybe, it’s not the politicians who suck.
 Maybe something else sucks around here… like, the public.
 Yeah, the public sucks.
 There’s a nice campaign slogan for somebody: ‘The Public Sucks.
 F**k Hope.'”

 Rather than focus on the particular problems with individual politicians or political parties, Carlin opted for an indictment of the problems inherent in our entire society.
 It wasn’t just about politician ‘A’ taking bribes to pass law ‘B,’ but the entire social reality that makes it impossible to not have such selfish, corrupt politicians in the first place.
 George Carlin rightfully saw that, as he said, politicians don’t just “fall out of the sky,” but rather are cultivated in the social sphere of which we are all a part.
-He recognized that, by our commitment to ignorance and lazy thinking, we not only allow such a political reality to prosper but literally become the substrate on which it thrives.
+He recognized that, by virtue of our commitment to ignorance and lazy thinking, we not only allow such a political reality to prosper but literally become the substrate on which it thrives.

 Today in 1937 George Carlin is born.
 Comedian critiqued capitalism, media, politics & colonialism "Property is theft.
 Nobody owns anything." pic.twitter.com/33ULzBqRYv